 De Lopera spoke to Canal Sur later that night: “Betis and Sevilla are brothers … Antonio Puerta has sent us a message of unity from heaven.”
 The Sevillistas present openly applauded, but the long-term impact proved much more profound.
 The ins and outs of the incident have been debated at length – was this a calculated move by De Lopera?
 Was it out of self-interest?
 Did Del Nido want to be seen in the arms of his greatest rival?

 None of that matters, the rivalry since has been shaped by that night, with the two neighbours co-existing in an atmosphere totally unrecognisable from that which preceded it.
 The symbolism of those images proved powerful and enduring, and they did more than just plaster over an open wound – they acted as a magic lotion.

 Five years later tragedy once again struck the city as Real Betis defender Miki Roqué passed away from cancer.
 He was 23-years-old.
 The former Liverpool youth player was diagnosed with pelvic cancer in March 2011 when he had undergone a routine medical check for back problems.
 The club, the city and the country sought ways to raise vital funds for his treatment, as Roque immediately announced his retirement from football.

-Despite all the support across Spain Roqué died in June the following year, two weeks before his 24th birthday.
-He missed Spain’s 2012 European Championships triumph – but Cesc Fàbregas, Pepe Reina, Álvaro Negredo and Gerard Piqué all paid tribute to him in the victory parade.
+Despite all the support across Spain, Roqué died in June the following year, two weeks before his 24th birthday.
+He missed Spain’s 2012 European Championship triumph – but Cesc Fàbregas, Pepe Reina, Álvaro Negredo and Gerard Piqué all paid tribute to him in the victory parade.